 - Use UE’s Healthcare Cost Calculator, including with members in the shop especially during contract negotiations;

-- Educate members about the real cost of their existing healthcare and organize members to call and visit their congresspeople in support of H.R.
-1976;
+- Educate members about the real cost of their existing healthcare and organize members to call and visit their congresspeople in support of Medicare for All;

 - Collaborate with their employer on a mutually-agreed-upon public statement in support of Medicare for All;

-- Opposes all efforts to undermine the ACA, Medicare, Medicaid, and Veterans’ Administration (VA) health benefits;
+- Opposes all efforts to undermine the Affordable Care Act, Medicare, Medicaid, and Veterans’ Administration (VA) health benefits;

 - Encourages the union at all levels to participate in coalitions for universal healthcare, including Labor Campaign for Single Payer, Physicians for a National Healthcare Program (PNHP), and Healthcare NOW!;